 Thailand stands out as a leader in championing the health of migrants.
 As one of a few countries that provide migrants with universal access to healthcare, its national health policies reflect a gradually broadening framework of support for migrant health issues.
 Under the Royal Thai Government’s Migrant Health Strategy and Border Health Development Master Plan, migrants are recognized as a vulnerable group who often lack the economic means or social safety nets to access adequate health services.

-Since 1999, IOM has developed a strong partnership with the Ministry of Public Health (MOPH) in responding to the challenges of public health and migration.
-With the aim of improving health knowledge, awareness, practices and access among migrants as well as their Thai host communities, IOM supports the MOPH in promoting migrant inclusive policies that address migration-related health vulnerabilities, non-communicable diseases, mental health, occupational health, environmental health, and access to migrant-sensitive health care services.
-This partnership was further strengthened in 2019 where a new MOU with signed to increase access to healthcare among migrants and vulnerable communities for the period of November 2019 to November 2022.
+Since 1999, IOM has been working closely in partnership with the Ministry of Public Health (MoPH) to respond to the challenges of public health and migration.
+With the aim of improving health knowledge, awareness, practices and access among migrants as well as their Thai host communities, IOM supports the MoPH in promoting migrant-inclusive policies that address migration-related health vulnerabilities.
+This partnership was further enhanced in 2019, when a new Memorandum of Understanding (MoU) was signed to increase access to healthcare among migrants and vulnerable communities.